meiyor/Sleep_EEG_data_denoising_Dreem/README.md

 The input parameters of this function are listed here as we have set them in the comments section of the corresponding code:

- - **data**: an array composed of channels (in this case four- 4) x samples-length and it is the fraction of EEG data you/user want to use to infer where are the sleep spindles.
+ - **data**: an array composed of channels (in this case four- 4) x **samples-length** and it is the fraction of EEG data you/user want to use to infer the position and duration of the sleep spindles.
- - **time**: this is an array of size samples-length having the equivalences in time where the EEG data is defined.
-This array should be the same length as the size 2 of the EEG data, in this case the **data input parameter.
+ - **time**: this is an array of size **samples-length** having the equivalences in time where the EEG data is defined.
+This array should be the same length as the size 2 of the EEG data, in this case the **data** input parameter.
  - **fs**: sampling frequency being 250Hz for this particular case
  - **sel_plot**: 0 if you/user don't want to plot the **SWS** detected holded on your EEG data, and 1 if you/user want to plot the **SWS** detected holded on your input EEG data plotted as well.